NYSCP Writing a Child Protection Policy - North Yorkshire

 • Identify roles and responsibilities

-• Provide definitions of the different kinds of abuse (please see examples in template)
+• Provide definitions of the different kinds of abuse (please see examples in Appendix One)

 • Step by step guidance on what to do if children need protecting (this should link to NYSCP procedures and practice guidance).
 You may also want to incorporate guidance specific to certain issues, (e.g. child sexual exploitation, radicalisation, online abuse, peer on peer abuse, domestic abuse, missing children and young people, honour based violence, female genital mutilation, special needs, etc.)